 The Australian Ballet’s Digital Season

 The Australian Ballet’s longest-serving artistic director, David McAllister, was supposed to go out in a blaze of glory during his final year with the company.
-Sadly, the 2020 season he programmed has been gutted, so on 5 April the company launched a cinema-quality digital season on their streaming platform, Ballet TV.
+Sadly, the 2020 season he programmed has been gutted, so the company launched a cinema-quality digital season on their streaming platform, Ballet TV.
 This season of 14 performances began with David’s own 2015 production of The Sleeping Beauty.
 Upcoming performances include Coppélia, Spartacus, and The Merry Widow.

 More info: Australian Ballet